Groupon chair to step back, focus on venture firm

 Groupon shares fell almost 11 percent to close at $9.51 on Monday.
 The stock was down about 8 percent earlier in the day and added to losses after Lefkofsky's update.

-Lefkofsky co-founded Groupon, which was launched in November 2008, with Mason and Brad Keywell.
-Lefkofsky was also Groupon's first investor, remains a major shareholder and has been a mentor to the young CEO Mason.
+Lefkofsky co-founded Groupon with Mason and Brad Keywell.
+Lefkofsky was also Groupon's first investor and has been a mentor to the young CEO Mason.

-Groupon shares fell earlier this year when Starbucks Corp (SBUX.O) Chief Executive Howard Schultz left the daily deal company's board.

-"Lefkofsky stepping back may have a bigger impact than Schultz leaving the board," said Herman Leung, an analyst at Susquehanna Financial Group.
-"Schultz was an advisor from 10,000 feet while Eric was in the trenches."

 When Groupon started, Lefkofsky said he and Mason worked in many different roles.
 But the company has hired several executives in the past 18 months, allowing Lefkofsky to step back.